amlana21/elkstack-publish/README.md

 The infrastructure resources required for the three Docker services, can be launched as a stack using a Cloudformation template.
 I have included the template in the Github repo.
 That template can be used to launch a Cloudformation stack which will provision the necessary networking resources and the Instances.Once the instances are launched, latest Docker need to be installed on the instances and the Docker service need to be started.

 ## Prepare Individual Components
-Below we will prepare two services Elasticsearch and Kibana, as Docker services, separately beofore merging them in a single Docker-compose file.
+Below we will prepare two services Elasticsearch and Kibana, as Docker services, separately before merging them in a single Docker-compose file.

  ### Elasticsearch
  Below is the Docker compose snippet which will launch an Elasticsearch Docker service.